MakeSchool-Tutorials/Node-Reddit-Clone/P06-Sign-Up-And-Login/content.md

 Now that we've signed up, logged out, now let's login.
 We can use the same pattern as we did with the `/sign-up` routes, with one GET and one POST both with the path `/login`.

 > [action]
 > First let's build the GET route and template.
 You can copy and modify the sign up template to create login template.
+Remember to put it AFTER you require all the middleware:
 >
 ```js
   // LOGIN FORM